ayaka14732/llama-2-jax/README.md

 # JAX Implementation of LLaMA

-This project is a JAX implementation of [LLaMA](https://arxiv.org/abs/1910.13461).
-This project aims to train LLaMA on Google Cloud TPU.
+This project is a well-crafted JAX implementation of [LLaMA](https://arxiv.org/abs/1910.13461).

 This project is inspired by [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax).

+# Motivation

+The objectives of this project are threefold:

+- Implement the LLaMA model using JAX to enable efficient training and inference on Google Cloud TPU;
+- Develop a high-quality codebase that serves as an exemplary implementation of the Transformer model using JAX;
+- Facilitate the identification of common errors and inconsistencies across various transformer models through the implementation of a high-quality codebase, thereby providing valuable insights for the NLP community.

 ## Features